Distributed compute regions (limited availability)

 • Santiago, CL

-See these distributed locations on the Akamai Connected Cloud map.
+View these locations on the Akamai Connected Cloud map.

 Plans and pricing

-To deploy a Compute Instance to a distributed compute region, you need a Dedicated CPU Compute Instance plan.
+To deploy a Compute Instance in a distributed compute region, you need a Dedicated CPU Compute Instance plan.

-Dedicated CPU plans are priced differently for distributed versus core regions.
-For pricing details, see the Linode Plan section of the Cloud Manager Create form, or use the API.
+Pricing differs between core and distributed regions.
+For details, see the Linode Plan section of the Cloud Manager Create form, or use the API.

 Linux distributions